KennSon16/KennSon16/README.md

 ### Hi there, I'm Kenn👋

-- 🔭 I’m currently Pursuing a B.S. in Computer
+- 🔭 I have a B.S. in Computer Science
-- 🌱 I’m attending Cal State University, Fullerton
+- 🌱 I attended Cal State University, Fullerton
 - 👯 I’m looking to collaborate with startups and on open sources

 📫 Reach me on